SarderLab/DN_classification/README.md

 Nuclear detection:
 If using the provided script xml_to_nuclei.py, you will need all of the requirements listed under Glomerular detection above.
-DeepLab V2 for Tensorflow (and also you will need to download the modified model.py and main.py if you want to use the weighting scheme derived in the paper)
+You will need to download the modified model.py and main.py if you want to use the weighting scheme derived in the paper

 GCA and feature analysis:
 MATLAB (https://www.mathworks.com/products/matlab.html)